pedrorcruzz/nuke-macOS-caches/README.md

 ```

 ## Usage
-Run the script using Python:
+Run the script using Go:
 ```sh
 make run
 ```